heltonx/idc-ms-chatgpt/README.md

 The purpose is adapting with the main commands (kubectl, k3d, docker, etc).
 Im using too Dbeaver, for testing the database, and postman (test api)

 also show how to compile the docker images and uploading to my docker repository

-take notes of the dependencies: k3d, kubect, docker account on, on the terminal, etc anotar as dependencias, k3d, kubectl, conta docker logada
+take notes of the dependencies: k3d, kubect, docker account on, on the terminal, etc take notes the dependencies, k3d, kubectl, account docker logged

 -----

 type: df -h